kapilbhise/meet-the-doctor/README.md

 # meet-the-doctor

-## subimitted to Hack the Mountains 2.0
+## submitted to Hack the Mountains 2.0